far0uq/far0uq/README.md

 #

 - 💪 Passionate learner, always hungry for new knowledge.
-- ☕ Sipping Cardamom tea and writing code since 2020.
+- ☕ Sipping tea and writing code since 2020.
 - 🌱 Growing into a better engineer with every project.

 # Tech I've Worked With